 Look at the Right Metrics

-Looking at your traffic and rankings can give you a good idea how well your content is doing in Google’s eyes, but you need to consider how well it engages your audience, too.
+Looking at your traffic and rankings on your SEO dashboard can give you a good idea how well your content is doing in Google’s eyes, but you need to consider how well it engages your audience, too.
 Look at other analytics data such as pageviews, bounce rate, exit percentage, and conversion rates to find out which pages have content that reels your audience in and turns leads into sales.

 Think like a User